 - 1 pound pulled pork

 - Heat the oil in a large pot to medium heat.
-Add the onion, jalapeno peppers and okra.
+Add the onion, jalapeno peppers, okra and potatoes.
 Cook for 5 minutes to soften.

-- Add the potatoes and garlic and cook for 1 minute, stirring.
+- Add the garlic and cook for 1 minute, stirring.

 - Add the lima beans, corn, diced tomatoes, bbq sauce, chicken broth, Worcestershire sauce, brown sugar, hot sauce, cayenne, thyme, salt and pepper.

-- Bring the pot to a boil, then reduce heat and simmer for at least 20 minutes to let the flavors develop.
+- Bring the pot to a boil, then reduce heat and simmer for at least 20 minutes (or longer, if needed) to let the flavors develop and the vegetables to cook through.
 You can simmer longer if you'd like.
 Taste and adjust for salt, pepper and hot sauce.

 - Add the chopped chicken and pulled pork.
 Simmer for 5 minutes and serve.